Capital K9s has provided all support for the Madison Police Department K9 unit since its inception in 2004.

 Capital K9s Organization

 In 2004, the Madison City Council passed a resolution permitting MPD to accept donations from Capital K9s to create and maintain a K9 unit.
 Over the years, studies have proven the incredible value of pairing high-drive K9s with a human police officers.
-To date, Capital K9s has funded 20 – soon to be 21 – K9s for MPD.
+To date, Capital K9s has funded 21 K9s for Madison police.

 Capital K9s is a